 ♦ See more opportunities on the Bureau of Educational and Cultural Affairs website.

 Get involved now with opportunities listed here:

-Gotta Go Global - Gotta Go Global, a free online resource to help professionals and students learn about opportunities to develop their global skills, has launched a new website and newsletter highlighting over 40 free opportunities for professionals and students of all age groups to "go global" and enhance their global skills!
+Gotta Go Global - Gotta Go Global is a free online resource to help professionals and students learn about opportunities to develop their global skills.
 Application deadlines for most programs -- many of which are sponsored by the U.S. Department of State and some of the country's most prestigious think tanks -- are between September and February.
-Please visit Gotta Go Global's site and sign up for the newsletter.